-This expense will be all about planning.
+Completely eliminating fun will make you hate budgeting, which is not the goal.
+You can also try swapping out expensive outings with budget-friendly activities that can also ensure you’re still satisfying your social life and following your budget.
 Talk with your friends or significant other about the plans you want to budget for.
 When the time comes, you’ll know exactly how much you have available to spend.

 7. Getting discouraged when your budget isn’t working

+Budgets help you manage your debt and spending habits in the long term.
+If you haven’t noticed any changes in your finances, you likely haven’t given your budget enough time.
 Even though it can be tough trying to stick to a strict budget, don’t get discouraged!
 Many individuals fail time and time again.
 Just make sure that you are being realistic and tracking your spending.
-This will help you to stick to a budget much easier than if you’re not following the rules.

-Find ways to make budgeting fun.
+You should find ways to make budgeting fun.
 If you think of it as a chore, that’s all it’s ever going to be.
-Stick to your budget, no matter what, and if your new method isn’t working so well for you, ask a friend what method works for them.
-If you are struggling to find something that works for you, there are multiple budgeting apps out there that can help too!
+Stick to your budget but adjust as necessary.
+If your new method isn’t working so well for you, ask a friend what method works for them.
+There are also budgeting apps available that can help make budgeting easier.